 If you want to see the differences between two different files, you can do that directly in explorer by selecting both files (using the usual Ctrl-modifier).
 Then from the explorer context menu select → .

-If you have configured a third party diff tool, you can use Shift when selecting the Diff command to use the alternate tool.
+If you have configured a third party diff tool, you can use Shift when selecting the Diff command to use the alternate tool resp. the build in tool.
 Read the section called “External Program Settings” to find out about configuring other diff tools.

 Sometimes in the life of a project you might change the line endings from

 LF, or you may change the indentation of a section.
 Unfortunately this will mark a large number of lines as changed, even though there is no change to the meaning of the code.
 The options here will help to manage these changes when it comes to comparing and applying differences.
-You will see these settings in the Merge and Blame dialogs, as well as in the settings for TortoiseGitMerge.
+You will see these settings in the Comparing Version dialog (cf. the section called “Comparing Version”), as well as in the settings for TortoiseGitMerge.

 Ignore line endings excludes changes which are due solely to difference in line-end style.